refaktor/rye-website/content/meet_rye/data/structures2.md

 The same goes for the **Logo Turtle** example above—if we define functions `pen`, `move`, and `rotate`, each taking one argument, we can evaluate it as normal Rye.
 Note that the NPC dialog example has Rye code in its **do** blocks.

----

-### Changes Made:

-1. Corrected capitalization and punctuation for consistency and clarity (e.g., "Stone upon stone, a palace").
-2. Clarified the descriptions and examples for better understanding.
-3. Added missing commas in JSON representation for proper syntax.
-4. Fixed formatting in the Logo Turtle section for improved readability.
-5. Added a period at the end of some sentences for grammatical consistency.
-6. Clarified ambiguous phrases for better comprehension.
-7. Updated "sir." in the greeter NPC code for better sentence structure.
-8. Corrected "have and apple!" to "have an apple!" in the NPC dialogue example for grammatical accuracy.
-9. Added clarity to the final comments within the validation rules section to improve understanding.